odra/nagios-container/README.md

 #### Hostgroups

-Currently there are 4 available hostgroups that nagios will run checks for, `core, mbaas, userdata and digger` Depending on the project the nagios container is being deployed to, the checks run will be decided by this value.
+Currently there are 3 available hostgroups that nagios will run checks for, `core, mbaas and digger` Depending on the project the nagios container is being deployed to, the checks run will be decided by this value.

 #### Create a New Check